DIY Recipes for Natural Hair Perfume

-One benefit that shampoo actually gave us was a hefty amount of fragrance for nice smelling hair.
-I remember back to the days when I would frequently browse the shampoo aisles of stores (never satisfied with my current one and hoping to find a shampoo that would deliver on its promises).
-I remember one of my criterion for purchase-worthy shampoos was its scent.
-I know some of you are like me: I would browse the aisles and discreetly pop open the lid, only half an inch, just to get a whiff of its fragrance.
-Sometimes that one whiff smelled so wonderful that it would sell me on it right then and there.
-I know some of you are like me, and I think it goes to show how important the scent of our hair is to us.
+One benefit that shampoo actually provided was a hefty amount of fragrance for nice smelling hair.
+I remember back to the days when I would frequently browse the shampoo aisles of stores (never satisfied with my current one, and hoping to find a shampoo that would deliver on its promises).
+I remember one of my criteria for purchase-worthy shampoos was its scent.
+I know some of you are like me – a great smelling shampoo would sell me right then and there – and I think it goes to show how important the scent of our hair is to us.

-A lot of you who use No Poo hair washes (clays, honey, water-only, herbs, etc.) have commented that you miss your hair smelling like flowers, but now it can again!
-You can customize your own scent, and you don’t have to subject your body to the irritants or toxins that are associated with commercial fragrances… win-win.
-Here are a few options you can use to make your hair smell delicious, flowery, or damn good again.
+Many readers who follow a no shampoo hair method (clays, honey, water-only, herbs, etc.) have commented that they miss their hair smelling like flowers, but it can again!
+We can customize the scent, and we don’t have to subject ourselves to the irritants or toxins that are associated with commercial fragrances… win-win.
+Here are a few options to make hair smell delicious, flowery, and wonderful.

-You can make your own customized hair mist by adding your favorite essential oils to a spray bottle of water and spraying it onto damp hair.
-It’s super easy to make, quick, and easy to use.
-The best part is your can use whichever essential oils you like (or a combination of them) to create your desired fragrance.
+Make a customized hair mist by adding favorite essential oils to a spray bottle of water and spraying it onto damp hair.
+It’s quick and easy to make and use – and it doesn’t make hair look oily.
+The best part is choosing a favorite essential oil (or combination of them) to create a customized, desired fragrance.
 Popular essential oil scents are lavender, rose, lemongrass, cedarwood, orange, pink grapefruit, and more.
-Some essential oils can even be beneficial for your scalp & hair.
+Some essential oils can even be beneficial for the scalp & hair.

-If you’re unfamiliar with essential oils, it’s important to note that you MUST dilute essential oils!
-Never use undiluted essential oils on your skin or body or you risk irritation.
-A few drops of essential oils goes a long way.
-A dilution of 2% should be fine for most people (12 drops of essential oil per ounce of water), but you can use less if you have sensitive skin.
+When using essential oils, it’s important to note that you MUST dilute essential oils!
+Never use undiluted essential oils on the skin or body or it may lead to irritation.
+A few drops of essential oils goes a long way, and use less for sensitive skin.

-I purchased my spray bottle for $1 at the dollar store (sometimes you can get a pack of them for only a dollar).
-If you don’t want to wet your hair between washes, I recommend a mister spray nozzle to get a mist of fragrance without dampening your hair too much.
+I purchased a spray bottle at the dollar store.
+I recommend a mister spray nozzle if you don’t want to wet your hair between washes, as it mists fragrance without dampening the hair as much.
 Here’s my recipe: